 MY MOTHER SEPARATED from my father when she was 32 years old.
 Mother of four, she lived as a single woman until she left us.
-She was 59.
-A death that was untimely, unexpected, a tad too sudden not to be a lifelong grief for her children and mother, and one living sibling, a younger brother.
+She was 60.
+A death that was untimely, unexpected, a tad too sudden to always be more than a lifelong grief for her children and mother, and one living sibling, a younger brother.

 What I remember the most about my mother’s life were her long days and nights without her children whom she met during school holidays as all four of us lived where she didn’t.
 She loved us absolutely, and we loved her completely, but was that enough?
 Why, a housewife, after her separation from her husband, was doomed to have a life that was devoid of companionship of another man whom she could have wedded and lived a normal life with if only a lifelong solitude had not been imposed on her by the traditions of her family, the unbending rules of her community, the judgemental ethos of her society?